Classification of strongly asymptotically log del Pezzo flags and surfaces: Abstract

 \section{Abstract}

-We introduce the notion of strongly asymptotically log del Pezzo flags, and classify them under the assumption that their zero-dimensional part lies in the boundary.
+We introduce the notion of strongly asymptotically log del Pezzo flags, and classify such flags under the assumption that their zero-dimensional part lies in the boundary.
 We use this result to give a new and conceptual proof of the classification of strongly asymptotically log del Pezzo surfaces, originally due to Cheltsov and the author.

 \blfootnote{It is a pleasure to thank I.A.
-Cheltsov for many helpful discussions over the years and our collaboration \cite{CR} which stimulated this article and J. Martinez--Garcia for several helpful discussions.
-This research was supported by NSF grants DMS-1515703,1906370, a Sloan Research Fellowship, and the Rosi \& Max Varon Visiting Professorship at the Weizmann Institute of Science to which the author is grateful, and particularly to B. Klartag and S. Yakovenko, for the excellent research conditions, encouragement, and their interest in this work. }
+Cheltsov for many helpful discussions over the years and our collaboration \cite{CR} which stimulated this article and the referees for an extremely careful reading and numerous corrections and comments.
+This research was supported by NSF grants DMS-1515703,1906370,2204347, a Sloan Research Fellowship, and the Rosi \& Max Varon Visiting Professorship in Fall 2019 and Spring 2020 at the Weizmann Institute of Science to which the author is grateful, and particularly to B. Klartag and S. Yakovenko, for the excellent research conditions during that time. }